Top 5 ways to Convert Number to/from String in typescript?

 Conclusion

-It is important to learn possible ways of typescript conversion with primitive types.
-Most of the above examples will work in javascript because typescript is a superset of javascript.
+It is important to learn the possible ways of TypeScript conversion with primitive types.
+Most of the above examples will work in JavaScript because TypeScript is a superset of JavaScript.

-I hope you learned many ways to get the string to/from the number in typescript.
-In addition, make sure you are sending valid strings with numbers for conversion, In this way, It is a very easy way to parse numbers.
+I hope you have learned many ways to convert strings to/from numbers in TypeScript.
+Additionally, ensure that you are sending valid strings with numbers for conversion; this is a very easy way to parse numbers.

 Reference: